 With all of this said, what is it that makes medical marijuana a potentially effective treatment for those with anxiety?
 It is specifically the presence of the chemical compound Cannabidiol that is responsible for its anxiety-reducing effects.
 CBD is one of 85 naturally occurring compounds found in cannabis.
 It is not psychoactive, which means that it doesn’t produce feelings of paranoia, unlike tetrahydrocannabinol or THC, another component of cannabis.
 CBD also does not make users feel “high.”
 It also reduces the negative effects of CBD.
 THC, however, as you can see, can have the opposite intended effect on anxiety when consumed in high doses.
 That said, THC has been shown to offer other medical benefits, including reducing stress when consumed in low dosages.

 Above all, it’s important to find medical marijuana that has the right balance between these two compounds and one that works for YOU, the patient.
 Different strains have different levels of chemicals, which is why sometimes you will hear that medical marijuana can make anxiety symptoms worse.
 Often, however, this is because the user is not using the correct marijuana strain or is taking too much.
 If you are interested in using medical marijuana to treat anxiety, consider Apollo Cannabis Clinic.
 Apollo Cannabis Clinic is Toronto’s premier medical marijuana clinic that has been successfully treating thousands of patients with anxiety, chronic pain, PTSD and many other conditions.
-To schedule an appointment, click here.
-For more information of how medical marijuana can treat anxiety, contact us here.
+To schedule a free appointment, click here.